loosolab/UROPA/docs_rst/output.rst

 Output tables
 =============
-UROPA provides many output files, each providing valuable information in either a more extended or a more condense way to cover all needs and be useful for further analyses.
+UROPA provides many output files each providing valuable information in either a more extended or a more condense way to cover all needs and be useful for further analyses.

 The different outputs will be explained thoroughly below.

 File overview
 -------------

-- **Uropa_AllHits** : Basic output table giving for each peak all valid annotations and additionally NA rows for invalid annotations.
+- **Uropa_AllHits**: Basic output table giving for each peak all valid annotations and additionally NA rows for invalid annotations.

-- **Uropa_FinalHits** : Table which can be the most useful for peak annotation.It provides the best selected feature according to the config criteria for annotating each peak.
+- **Uropa_FinalHits**: Table which can be the most useful for peak annotation.
+It provides the best selected feature according to the config criteria for annotating each peak.
 The closest distance is the basic parameter for the selection.

-- **Uropa_BestperQuery_Hits** : This table is only produced if more than one query is specified and the priority key equals False.
+- **Uropa_BestperQuery_Hits**: This table is only produced if more than one query is specified and the priority key equals False.
 The best valid annotation per query for each peak is displayed.

-- **Uropa_Reformatted_HitsperPeak** : Another format of the BestperQuery Hits produced by using the ``-r`` parameter.
+- **Uropa_Reformatted_HitsperPeak**: Another format of the BestperQuery Hits produced by using the ``-r`` parameter.
 A compact table with best per query annotation for each peak in one row is presented.

-- **Uropa_Summary** : Statistical summary of the UROPA annotation by using the ``-s`` parameter.
+- **Uropa_Summary**: Statistical summary of the UROPA annotation by using the ``-s`` parameter.

 .. note::
 	The output files will be named additionally by the output directory name, for convenience in further use and transfer of files.